 |Colorado||Lady Luck Casino||May 2020|

 We expect FOX Bet to be present in more U.S online sports betting markets as they arise, with a keen eye on Indiana, which has become a vibrant, mature market with over a dozen operators.
-Other targets for FOX Bet could be Maryland and Tennessee as both states have plenty of potential and room for additional online sportsbooks.
+Other targets for FOX Bet could be New York, Maryland, Louisiana, Virginia and Tennessee as these states have plenty of potential and room for additional online sportsbooks.

 Key differences between markets